amit154154/VAR_clip/README.md

 The architecture and model are inspired by the Visual Autoregressive (VAR) model from the paper [Visual Autoregressive Modeling](https://arxiv.org/abs/2404.02905).
 I recently came across [VAR-CLIP: Text-to-Image Generator with Visual Auto-Regressive Modeling](https://arxiv.org/abs/2408.01181), which integrates VAR with CLIP for text-to-image generation.
 For more detailed insights on VAR-CLIP’s contributions, please refer to the paper.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the “Do Whatever You Want” License.
+You are free to use, modify, distribute, remix, and even teach this code to a koala if you’d like.
+No restrictions, no strings attached—just pure coding freedom for all! 🐨